microsoft/accessibility-insights-service/packages/resource-deployment/README.md

 Licensed under the MIT License.
 -->

+Before you start, make sure you have the Owner permission, or Contributor with User Access Administrator permission for the subscription.
+To learn more about how to give role based access, check [Manage access to Azure resources using RBAC and the Azure portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal).

 # Deploy Resources for Accessibility Insights Service

 The deployment script is going to create Resource Group and deploy Storage Account, Batch Account and CosmosDB under it.